temporalio/documentation/docs-src/concepts/what-is-a-search-attribute.md

 A Search Attribute is a key-value pair metadata object and is part of the Workflow Execution visibility information, stored in the Visibility store.
 Use Search Attributes for metadata and search purposes only, not business logic.

 Temporal provides some [default Search Attributes](#default-search-attributes).
-You can also create [custom Search Attribute](#custom-search-attributes) keys in your Visibility store, and assign values in a Workflow Execution.
+You can also create [custom Search Attribute](#custom-search-attributes) keys in your Visibility store and assign values in a Workflow Execution.

-Search Attribute values are assigned to a specific Workflow Execution, and are available for that execution only up to the Namespace [Retention Period](/concepts/what-is-a-retention-period) specified.
+Search Attribute values are assigned to a specific Workflow Execution and are available for that execution only up to the Namespace [Retention Period](/concepts/what-is-a-retention-period) specified.

 When using [Continue-As-New](/concepts/what-is-continue-as-new) or a [Temporal Cron Job](/concepts/what-is-a-temporal-cron-job), Search Attributes are carried over to the new Workflow Run by default.

 ### Default Search Attributes

 A Temporal Cluster has a set of default Search Attributes already available.
-Default Search Attribtues are set globally across Namespaces.
+Default Search Attributes are set globally across Namespaces.
 These Search Attributes are created when the initial index is created.

 | NAME                  | TYPE     | DEFINITION                                                                                                                                                                   |